the-events-calendar/the-events-calendar/readme.txt

 = [6.1.4] 2023-08-10 =

+* Version - The minimum supported version of WordPress is now 6.1.0
 * Fix - In some scenarios our pagination and various view actions would fail due to 403 errors on the REST endpoints, because of failing nonce checks, likely due to cache.
 Updating the way we handle nonces to avoid some scenarios the wrong nonce could be cached.
 [TEC-4814]
 * Fix - This issue was regarding our rewrite parsing for the view picker url generation with WPML enabled.
 It was failing to parse the translated rewrite properly, and leaving unparsed permalinks.
 [TEC-4758]
 * Fix - Ensure we output valid html around <dt> and <dd> elements in an accessible way.
 [TEC-4812]